trevorhauter/gitportal.nvim/README.md

 ## ꩜ Supported git web hosts
 - [GitHub](https://github.com/)

 NOTE: Support for additional hosts will be added after release.
+If you'd like to use this plugin with a different web host, please open an issue.
+I'll do my best to add it quickly.

 ## ꩜ Comparison against other popular git browsing plugins